 While entertaining at times, Black Entertainment Television literally dances on the grave of MLK’s hard-fought preachings, blissfully ignoring segregation is the death of a nation.
 The state of California now mandating corporate boards must have at least one female board member promulgates the growth of the same virus of artificial segregation.
 Large private equity firms now saying they will not invest in companies with no females as board members are equally engrossed in the grave depravity of reason stemming from confounding of consequence and cause.

 In a system that evaluates people solely on their evolutionary merit, no artificial adjustments are needed to reap the enormous regenerative benefits of diversity.
 The want to give an artificial advantage to the disadvantaged delivers proof the systems of humanity we have deployed are seriously broken.
 To compensate for those systems with artificial bandaids is apart from the depravity of diversity described above, also destructive to humanity.

 Let me give you two light-hearted examples.

-Do you really think the performance of, say, male, runners in the 100-meter Olympic sprint and the propensity for shattering world-records would improve when instead of letting their innate merit to run qualify, I would demand the composition of runners to be, say, half white and half none-white?
-Or what would you think of me, demanding that the composition of players in an NBA basketball game must represent the proportional distribution of race of the state they represent.
-Do you really think that would improve the quality of the game, and make it worthwhile watching?
+Do you really think the performance of, say, male runners in the 100-meter Olympic sprint and the propensity for shattering world records would improve when instead of letting their innate merit qualify, I would demand the composition of runners to be, say, half white and half none-white?
+Or what would you think of me, demanding that the composition of players in an NBA basketball game represent the proportional distribution of race of the state they represent.
+Do you really think that would improve the quality of the game and make it worthwhile watching?